 Optional elements to include.
-A brain dump of everything on our minds, followed by identifying the top three tasks for
+A brain dump of everything on our minds, followed by identifying the top three tasks for the day.

-	the day.
 An action plan for unfinished tasks.
 Progress made, no matter how small, should be celebrated.

-	We often focus on what is incomplete or to be done without recognizing and celebrating our progress.
-I have found this

-	PROGRESS MADE, NO MATTER HOW SMALL section, to be indispensable.
+As leaders in a hurry, we often focus on what is incomplete or done without recognizing and celebrating our progress.
+Therefore, recognizing PROGRESS MADE, NO MATTER HOW SMALL, is indispensable.

 Bonus.
 What do I need from others today?
 Jack Warren addresses our reluctance as leaders to share our neediness.

 Servant leaders focus on the needs of the individuals they lead.
 But an effective servant leader is willing to express what they need from the people they lead.